ldwxlnx/FeatureCoPP/README.md

 	| stmts | 2 | functional volume of controlled code fragment |
 	| comment | 1 | additional helpers, useful as beacons during maintenance |

-	Simply out, the more of the above syntactical structures a role provides the higher it is ranked.
+	Simply put, the more of the above syntactical structures a role provides the higher it is ranked.
 	Since only natural values can occur the expected values lie in between [0, 1].

 Based on these heuristics Physical Separation Potential is calculated as `PSPOT = ER + CS`, which results in values in between [0,2].